purplebugs/fantasticelastic/docs/es1.md

 ## Why learn Elasticsearch

-Because Elasticsearch is an awesome, powerful search and analytics engine... is highly valued in the I.T. marketplace.
+Because Elasticsearch is an awesome, powerful search and analytics engine... and is highly valued in the I.T. marketplace.

 Elasticsearch can also be hard, and getting started can be tricky.
 I wanted to keep things ultra simple for hobbyists, and who knows, if you want to go further, please do.